Who Can Participate?

 How do I know what placement or project is right for me?

 Take a look at our Destinations page.
-There is a lot of information to help you identify the right project for you.
-If you still aren’t sure, please feel free to contact the Development Together team anytime to discuss choosing the right project for you.
+There is a lot of information to help you identify the right program for you.
+If you still aren’t sure, please feel free to contact the Development Together team anytime to discuss choosing the right program.

 Do I need any specific skills or experience?